Icinga/icinga2/doc/6-distributed-monitoring.md

 Icinga 2 on the master node must be running and accepting connections on port `5665`.

+### <a id="distributed-monitoring-setup-csr-auto-signing"></a> CSR Auto-Signing

 The `node wizard` cli command will setup a satellite/client using CSR auto-signing.
 This involves that the setup wizard sends a certificate signing request (CSR) to the master node.
 There is a security mechanism in place which requires the client to send in a valid ticket for CSR auto-signing.

-This ticket must be generated on the master beforehand.
+This ticket must be generated beforehand.
+The `ticket_salt` attribute for the [ApiListener](9-object-types.md#objecttype-apilistener) must be properly configured in order to make this work.

+There are two possible ways to retrieve the ticket:

+* [CLI command](11-cli-commands.md#cli-command-pki) executed on the master node
+* [REST API](12-icinga2-api.md#icinga2-api) request against the master node

 Required information: